YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 ### Missing class

-Level 1: Highlight problem
+Level 1: Highlight sentence in problem statement referring to item

 Level 2: Text response:

 > Make sure you have modeled all the classes in the problem description.

-Level 3: Highlight problem
+Level 3: Highlight specific problem statement elements

 Level 4: Parametrized response: